AmbireTech/adex-protocol/README.md

 1) Traditional adtech methods, such as IP whitelists/blacklists
 2) The SDK has to send each event to each validator, and the smart platform(s) will keep an internal ledger of IPs events came from and impose a limit
 3) Requiring a proof of work challenge to be solved in order to submit a click/impression message, therefore making it more expensive than the reward you'd get for the corresponding event
-4) the SDK allows publishers to "vouch for" users of their website/app, for example if a user registers on your website and verifies a valid phone number; that allows users to gain reputation as "real" users, and therefore more conservative advertisers may define in their Bids that their goal is to only target users above a certain threshold
+4) the SDK allows publishers to "vouch for" users of their website/app, for example if a user registers on your website and verifies a valid phone number; that allows users to gain reputation as "real" users, and therefore more conservative advertisers may define in their campaigns to only target users above a certain threshold
 5) publishers integrating the SDK may opt to show a captcha to users, the first time the user's cryptographic identity is created; this essentially means the user will solve the captcha once for all sites that integrate AdEx; they will need to solve the captcha again if they clear `localStorage` or change their browser

 It should be noted that such a system is, by definition, always gameable.
 AdEx tries to make it as hard as possible.
 We believe the transparent reporting/analytics aspect of the system, combined with the "custom events", which allow you to track end results (e.g. registrations, purchases, etc.), ensure that the incentives for fraud are significantly reduced.